mdtalhamohsin/mdtalhamohsin.github.io/_pages/about.md

 I've completed an M.Sc. in Business Analytics at the University of Tulsa and a BBA from the University of Dhaka.

-## Latest News

-- [2026.04] Presented research on multimodal foundation models for healthcare at IEEE QPAIN 2026.
-- [2025.10] Presented kidney transplant prediction research at the INFORMS Annual Meeting.
-- [2025.08] Serving as reviewer for ICLR workshops and multiple AI/data science conferences.

--

 ## Research Interests

 ### Topics